nodemailer/nodemailer-web/content/about/pricing.md

 Nodemailer PRO can be purchased from Kreata OÜ with a yearly license.
 License fee for a **1 year** license is **780.- €** (excluding VAT), which can be paid either by PayPal or by international wire transfer.
 Kreata OÜ is located in the European Union, Estonia.

 Payment details are available on the invoice.
-Contact [sales@nodemailer.com](mailto:sales@nodemailer.com) if you need to re-issue an invoice.
+Contact [sales@nodemailer.com](mailto:sales@nodemailer.com) if you need any assistanse.

 #### What do you get for that price